 SIDE NOTE: This establishment was started in 1987 as a roadside business.
 The owners, both Oahu natives, spent many years perfecting the ultimate combinations of sweet and savory flavors for their Macadamia nuts.
 If you stop by, ask specifically to sample the Pineapple Snow covered macadamia nut, you won’t regret picking up a box either.

-Piling back on the bus, everyone was energized by the free coffee samples for the next point of interest on the itinerary.
-Kualoa Beach and Mokoli’i island fondly known as Chinaman’s Hat.
+Piling back on the bus, everyone was energized by the free coffee samples for the next point of interest on the itinerary, Kualoa Beach and Mokoli’i island, fondly known locally as Chinaman’s Hat.
 This 153 acre regional park is a bird watchers paradise, where birders can see a variety of wetland birds such as the Red-Crested cardinal and the Black noddy.
 It is also a well known tourist photo favorite and I couldn’t resist sticking my big head into the frame for an obligatory “hat” photo.